 And I’m going to show you how to do it for FREE, yes for free!

 This post contains affiliate links: I am grateful to be of service and bring you content free of charge.
 In order to do this, please note that when you click links and purchase items; in most (not all) cases I will receive a referral commission.
 Your support in purchasing through these links enables me to keep blogging to help you start homesteading.
 Thank you!
 See Disclosure, Terms and Conditions for more information.
 Thank you for supporting Misfit Gardening.

 Heat lamp or no heat lamp?

-My husband and I had been looking at how to winterize the coop and have seen some amazing ways to do it from deep littering the betting in the coop to heated lamps and pop up car ports.
+My husband and I had been looking at how to winterize the chicken coop and have seen some amazing ways to do it from deep littering the betting in the coop to heated lamps and pop up car ports.